 - Professor of physics at Cornell University, 1951.

-According to one profile, “His most useful contribution to science was the unification of the three versions of quantum electrodynamics invented by Feynman, Schwinger and Tomonaga.
+According to Dyson's profile at the Institute for Advanced Study, “His most useful contribution to science was the unification of the three versions of quantum electrodynamics invented by Feynman, Schwinger and Tomonaga.
 Cornell University made him a professor without bothering about his lack of Ph.D.”

 Stance on Climate Change